 Zvi Gilula's field of research is categorical data analysis, with wide applications in marketing, pharmaceuticals, trading, communication, and gaming.
 He was an associate editor of the Journal of the American Statistical Association from 1986 to 2006, and was an associate editor for the International Journal of Marketing Research from 2000-2007.
 He has been involved in methodological consulting for well-known companies such as Roche Holdings in Europe, GTE, Prudential, TNS, Kantar in the UK and Morningside Technology in China.
 He advised the Israel National Lottery for many years, and is active as an advisor in the high-frequency algo-trading.
 Zvi Gilula has been supervising the TV rating in Israel for the last 18 years, and during the last 14 years, he has been providing expert’s opinion to many big law firms on “Chance vs. Skill” in the on-line gaming industry (poker, backgammon, fantasy sport games, etc.) for the biggest on-line companies in the world like Electronic Arts, Drafkings, and more.

 He received his education from Hebrew University, where he earned a bachelor's degree, a master's degree, and a PhD, all in statistics.
 He is also an elected fellow of the Royal Statistical Society and the American Statistical Association.

 Outside of academia, Zvi Gilula enjoys philosophy of religions, psychology of rationality, chess, and single malts (In random order, of course…).

-For a listing of research publications please visit Zvi Gilula’s university library listing page
+For a listing of research publications, please visit the university library listing page.